What is a content creator exactly?

 8 Types Of Content (And How To Use Them)

 Content comes in many forms, shapes, and sizes.
-Let’s explore eight popular copy types that impact traffic, leads, and sales.
+Let’s explore eight different types of content that impact traffic, leads, and sales.

 1. Blog Posts